 In large aviaries, there are plenty of other bird species that you can house a Bourke’s parakeet with.
 They’re peaceful enough to leave pretty much everyone alone: society finches, grass parakeets, cockatiels, doves and more.

-If you keep your Bourke’s parakeet inside in a cage rather than a full aviary, it’s best not to take risks.
-The best company is another Bourke, especially if you don’t always have hours to spend with your bird every day.
+If you keep your Bourke’s parakeet inside in a cage rather than a full aviary, the best company is another Bourke.
+This is especially important if you don’t always have hours to spend with your bird every day.

 Bourke’s parakeet enrichment